Schaffen-Softw/Price-Specialist/README.md

 # Price-Specialist

 > A Tool for a Comparing Prices of a Product on Different E-Commerce Websites.
-> Travelour is a Website which helps you to plan your travel in the easiest and cheapest way.
-It gives you an estimated budget for a travel to a specific destination or you can also find destinatio to travel by give your budget to the website.
+> Price Specialist is a Website which allows the user to enter the product name he want to purchase and then shows the price of that poduct in all the e-commerce website.

 ---
 [![DOCS](https://img.shields.io/badge/Documentation-see%20docs-green?style=flat-square&logo=appveyor)](INSERT_LINK_FOR_DOCS_HERE)
   [![UI ](https://img.shields.io/badge/User%20Interface-Link%20to%20UI-orange?style=flat-square&logo=appveyor)](INSERT_UI_LINK_HERE)

 ## Features
-- Select the Destination and Number of Days you are staying in the Destination.
+- Type the Name of the Product.
-- Get the Estimated Price for your Stay in the Destination.
+- Get the Price of the Product on all the E-Commerce Website.
-- Give your Budget to the Website and Select the Radius.
-- Get the Places that you can visit through that Budget.
+- Click on the Tab to get redirected to the Product on that Website.

 ## Screenshots
 <img src="" alt="Project Screenshots">